 to Section 13(a) of the Exchange Act.

-On December 16, 2021, Century Therapeutics, Inc. (the “Company”) updated information reflected in a slide presentation, which is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.
-Representatives of the Company will use the updated presentation in various meetings from time to time.
+On September 8, 2022, Century Therapeutics, Inc. (the “Company”) updated information reflected in a slide presentation, which is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.
+Representatives of the Company will use the updated presentation in various meetings with investors from time to time.

 |Item 9.01||Financial Statements and Exhibits|

 The following exhibit is being furnished herewith:

 |99.1||Investor Presentation of Century Therapeutics, Inc., dated September 8, 2022|